algorandfoundation/docs/docs/run-a-node/setup/install.md

 The third-party website [Algoscan Analytics](https://developer.algoscan.app/) indicates the current size of the data folder for MainNet/TestNet/BetaNet archival nodes.

 !!! info
-    Private networks used for development require must lower specs as they are usually achieving much lower TPS.
+    Private networks used for development require much lower specs as they are usually achieving much lower TPS.
 A Raspberry Pi with 2GB of RAM is sufficient for low-TPS private networks.

 ### Package manager installation overview